lgrguricmileusnic/canis-can-sdk/README.md

 - Added support for multiple instances of a CAN controller (including binding to SPI interface)
 - Renamed files with 'mcp2517fd' to 'mcp25xxfd' to better reflect devices supported
 - Added support for Pico W in example program

+## Changes in 2024-11-03 update

+- Added support for CAN FD frames; this should be regarded as alpha state (it has been seen to send FD and receive FD frames, though)

 ## Future

 Roadmap includes: